About Me

 Research interests

-• High-dimensional phenotypes: “Train-free” representations (RAPTOR) to make medical imaging and other complex phenotypes usable across tasks without heavy compute.
+• High-dimensional phenotypes: “Train-free” foundation model to make 3D medical imaging and other complex phenotypes usable across tasks without heavy compute.

 • Opioid prescription data: Preventing opioid addiction by disentangling the California CURES database for controlled substances.